The Flex (band): History

-The band formed in 2012 under the name Rick Flex from members of other UK hardcore bands (including Arms Race and Violent Reaction), playing different instruments to those that they were used to, for the original guitarist Rick Savage's birthday party, however due to in-band tensions, he was eventually replaced by then-drummer Liam Fox and Tom Pimlott of Violent Reaction was recruited to play drums.
+The band formed in 2012 under the name Rick Flex from members of other UK hardcore bands (including Arms Race and Violent Reaction), playing different instruments to those that they were used to, for the original guitarist Rick Savage's birthday party, he was eventually replaced by then-drummer Liam Fox and Tom Pimlott of Violent Reaction was recruited to play drums.
 On 10 May, they released their debut demo.
 In February 2013, they opened for Rotting Out on their UK tour.
 On 23 March 2013 they released their debut EP Scum On The Run through Video Disease and Milk Run Records.
 In May 2014, they toured the U.S. with Violent Reaction.
 On 19 March 2015, they released their second EP "Flexual Healing Vol.5: Do Ya Think I'm Flexi?" and 23 March released their third EP Don't Bother with the Outside World.
-Between April and May of the same year, they toured the U.S. supporting Red Death, followed by a European Headline tour in June and August.
+Between April and May of the same year, they toured the U.S. with Red Death, followed by a European Headline tour in June and August.
 On 1 June 2016, the band opened for Power Trip at the Boston Music Room in London.
 In April 2018, they played Damaged City festival in Washington D.C., followed by releasing their EP Flexual Healing Vol 7: Perhaps the War is Over?
 Perhaps it's Peace? on the 19th of the same month.
 In June 2019, they opened for Have Heart at their matinee Leeds reunion show.